 In 2004, Building 500 on the MCC campus underwent a 3,000 square feet renovation which now houses the Criminal Justice Complex.
 The Complex has classrooms and a physical fitness center, as well as showers, which complement the College’s Criminal Justice and Basic Law Enforcement Training programs.
 In 2009, new construction of a building for the Forest Management Technologies program added approximately 6,400 square feet to the campus.
 Classrooms and labs in Building 100 formerly used for the Forestry program were renovated to provide operatories and learning labs for the Dental Assisting program.
 The campus now includes facilities of approximately 134,400 square feet on 153 acres of land.

-Thank you for your interest in Montgomery Community College and the educational programs we offer.
+Welcome and thank you for your interest in Montgomery Community College.

 Montgomery Community College will be a place of discovery,